Stenotic Nares in Bulldogs and French Bulldogs

 - PULMONARY EDEMA: Increases the chances for pulmonary edema due to critical reduction of intrathoracic pressure.

-- DEATH: Increases the chance for sudden death.
+- DEATH: Increases the chance of sudden death.

 Stenotic Nares in Bulldogs and French Bulldogs DIAGNOSIS: